afishberg/e190/lab01.md

 Further testing will be conducted next week when I begin to write software -- if I missed a bug somehow, it will be very obvious then!

+The extra devices were tested with an extra Arduino Micro and Breakout board using seperate programs (sicne their circuitry was less obvious than other components (like buttons).

 ### Results and Discussion
 Overall I am very happy with my controller.
-In its current form it seems to be inspired by a combination of the PS2 controller, Nintendo DS, rumors about the Valve Controller, and my own creativity.
+In its current form it seems to be inspired by a combination of the PS2 controller, Nintendo DS, Wii U, rumors about the Valve Controller, and my own creativity.

-This controler currently meets all basic requirements and has a few extras (with even more to come after the parts come in).
+This controler currently meets all basic requirements and many extras.

 Requirements:
 - Controller with 2 joysticks